 The band gap is a purely quantum mechanical effect.
 First, imagine graphing the energy as a function of momentum for an electron.
 For a free electron, you'd expect the smooth parabola $E = p^2/2m$ -and this is what I used in describing a metal.
 But this can only have been a great approximation.
 As you know from optics, a wave moving over a lattice generates reflections, which can interfere with the original wave.
-And you have probably heard of the DeBroglie relationship between wavelength and momentum, $\lambda = h/p$ .
-Now when, in the case of electrons moving through a lattice of ions, $\lambda$ is about the same as the separation between adjacent atoms, the reflecton leads to charge piling up in one of two patterns-either in the region between the nuclei, or right atop the ions.
+And you have probably heard of the DeBroglie relationship between wavelength and momentum, $\lambda = h/p$.
+Now when, in the case of electrons moving through a lattice of ions, λ is about twice the separation between adjacent atoms, the reflecton leads to something like a standing wave on a string.
+The probability density of finding a charge piles up in one of two patterns-either in the region between the nuclei, or right atop the ions.
 Because of the Coulomb interaction, the energy of the electron state in each case is different.
 But since the momentum for each state is the same, there will be a discontinuous jump in the allowed energy.
 There is a band of allowed energies below the critical momentum, and another band of allowed energies above the critical momentum.
 The band gap is just this forbidden range of energies.